AAjay183/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python
 This repository consists of 3 assignments and 1 project for the course Data Analysis with Python: Zero to Pandas offered by Jovian.ai
-Assignment-1 : python-practice-assignment-final
+Assignment-1 : python-practice-assignment-final<br>
-Assignment-2 : numpy-array-operations
+Assignment-2 : numpy-array-operations<br>
-Assignment-3 : pandas-practice-assignment
+Assignment-3 : pandas-practice-assignment<br>

 Project : zerotopandas-course-project-final